vdemedes/mongorito/readme.md

 `Database` and `Model` are Mongorito's own exports, all the other ones are exported straight from [`mongodb`](https://github.com/mongodb/node-mongodb-native) package for convenience.
 Normally, you'd need only `Database`, `Model` and `ObjectId`.

-To connect, initialize a `Database`, which accepts a MongoDB connection string.
+To connect, initialize a `Database`, which accepts a MongoDB connection string and an optional configuration which will be passed to mongodb's [connect function](http://mongodb.github.io/node-mongodb-native/2.2/api/MongoClient.html).

 To connect and disconnect use `connect()`/`disconnect()` methods.
 Both returns a Promise.